Taco Charlton: Pittsburgh Steelers

 Charlton was signed to the practice squad of the Pittsburgh Steelers on September 21, 2021.
-He was promoted to the active roster on November 2, 2021.
-He appeared in 11 games for the Steelers.
+He was promoted to the active roster on November 2.
+Charlton appeared in 11 games for the Steelers.

 New Orleans Saints

 Charlton signed with the New Orleans Saints on April 4, 2022.
-He was released on August 30, 2022, and signed to the practice squad the next day.
+He was released by the Saints on August 30, and was re-signed to the team's practice squad the following day.

 Chicago Bears

 On November 16, 2022, the Chicago Bears signed Charlton off the New Orleans Saints practice squad to the active roster.
-He was waived on December 28, 2022.
+He was waived by Chicago on December 28.

 Jacksonville Jaguars

 On January 2, 2023, the Jacksonville Jaguars signed Charlton to their practice squad.
-His practice squad contract with the team expired after the season on January 21, 2023.
+His practice squad contract with the team expired after the season on January 21.

 San Francisco 49ers

 On August 1, 2023, Charlton signed with the San Francisco 49ers.
-On August 19, 2023, the 49ers placed him on injured reserve.
-He was released with an injury settlement on August 26, 2023.
+On August 19, the 49ers placed him on injured reserve.
+Charlton was released with an injury settlement on August 26.